containers/podman-desktop/website/docs/proxy/using-a-proxy-on-linux.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-title: Using behind a proxy
+title: Linux
-description: Using Podman Desktop behind a proxy requiring custom Certificate Authorities (CA).
+description: Using Podman Desktop behind a proxy on Linux.
-tags: [podman-desktop, installing, windows, macos, linux]
+tags: [podman-desktop, proxy, linux]
-keywords: [podman desktop, containers, podman, installing, installation, windows, macos, linux]
+keywords: [podman desktop, containers, podman, proxy, linux]
 ---

-# Using Podman Desktop behind a proxy requiring custom Certificate Authorities (CA)
+# Using Podman Desktop behind a proxy on Linux

-Podman Desktop can configure a proxy for the Podman engine.

-You can use Podman Desktop behind a proxy requiring custom Certificate Authorities (CA), such as self-signed certificates.
+You can configure Podman to run behind a proxy.

 #### Prerequisites

-* `<your-custom-ca.pem>`: Your proxy Certificate Authorities (CA), in Privacy-Enhanced Mail (PEM) format.
+* `<proxy_ca.pem>`: Your proxy Certificate Authorities (CA), in Privacy-Enhanced Mail (PEM) format.
 * `<your.proxy.tld:port>`: Your proxy URL.

 #### Procedure